 However, TDOT, the ICE, and the DBT may also establish different (or additional) pricing milestones based on the minimum level of design needed to price a particular work package or as the project's schedule demands for starting an early final design/construction phase or work package.
 Notably, the TDOT Project Manager (TDOT PM) should use caution when introducing additional pricing milestones or resubmissions to reduce a DBT's attempt at "gamesmanship" in trying to narrow in on a cost that is acceptable to TDOT, thereby undercutting TDOT's leverage in negotiations of a fair market value.
-As such, the TDOT PM is to consult with the Regional Alternative Delivery Manager, Director of Alternative Delivery, and FHWA (if there is federal funding) when proposing additional pricing milestones.
+As such, the TDOT PM is to consult with the Regional Alternative Delivery Manager and Director of Alternative Delivery when proposing additional pricing milestones.